nelstrom/Vim-undo-tree-visualization/README.md

 This means you won't be pestered with a prompt each time the treegraph.js file is recompiled.

-When doing TDD with coffeescript for implementation and test file, watch and compile more than one file at a time like this:
+When doing TDD with coffeescript for implementation and test file, watch and compile more than one file at a time like this (execute this from public/ directory):

-    coffee --watch  --compile DocumentState.coffee jasmine/spec/DocumentStateSpec.coffee
+    coffee --watch  --compile DocumentState.coffee treegraph.coffee jasmine/spec/DocumentStateSpec.coffee

 Open the test file: